hale042/2025-fall-CS370-team2/Code/code_notes.md

     R - made changes to the way the search tab was implemented so it works with the tab style ui made new TabFrameTemplate superclass for the tabs worked on the notes tab

+11/12 - GUI
+    R - worked on note tab(also a bit on the recipe tab the day prior) haven't been able to get the saveNote() function work; im having problems with checking if the note is already in the list of saved notes